MaelkMark/currconv/README.md

 If you didn't, you have to download it as ZIP again and overwrite the files manually.

 After you updated the files, open the chrome extensions page and click on the refresh button (next to the on/off toggle of the extension).
 Before you can use the extension you have to **reload the webpages**.

+## Removing the extension

+1. Open the chrome extensions page (`chrome://extensions/`)
+2. Click the "Remove" button on the CurrConv extension card.

 ## Configuration
 ### Settings (`config.json`)